Yubico/yubikit-ios/docs/mgmt.md

 ### Communicating with the management application on the YubiKey

 Communication with the management application is done through the `YKFManagementSession` and the methods it expose.
-You obtain the session by calling `(void)managementSession:(ManagementSession _Nonnull)callback;` on the `YKFConnection`.
+You obtain the session by calling `(void)managementSession:(YKFManagementSessionCallback _Nonnull)callback;` on a `YKFConnectionProtocol`.
 The method is guaranteed to either return the session or an error, never both nor neither.

 #### Swift